 Who is a Good Candidate for Hybrid Implant Dentures?

-These implants are right for you if you lost a full set of teeth for any reason, don’t have the bone density to support a single implant restoration, or if you have teeth that cannot be restored.
+These implants are right for you if you lost a full set of teeth for any reason, don’t have the bone density to support remaining teeth with a single implant restoration, or if you have teeth that cannot be restored.
 Because fixed hybrid dentures are permanent, they are ideal for those who want a more comfortable, convenient, and natural-looking alternative to dentures.

 What’s Better About Implant Dentures?

-Traditional dentures are custom-made to fit over gums and stay in place with suction or dental adhesive.
+Traditional dentures are custom-made to fit over missing teeth or gums and stay in place with suction or dental adhesive.
 They must be removed for cleaning and refitted/replaced about every five years.
 Fixed hybrid dentures are fixed in place and mimic your natural teeth in function, comfort, and appearance.
 No loose teeth slipping out of place during that work presentation or family function!

 Fixed Hybrid Dentures vs. Regular Denture Implants

 Patients who don’t want dentures traditionally have a full set of teeth replaced via a combination of single-tooth implants and implant-supported bridges.
 With a single implant, the dentist inserts a small titanium screw inside the jawbone to replace the root-part of a missing tooth.
 Once that implant is in place, a crown is attached to result in a functional prosthetic tooth.
-Dental bridges usually require 8-10 implants per jaw to replace all teeth.
+Dental bridges usually require 8-10 implants per jaw bone to replace all teeth.

-With an implant supported denture procedure, teeth aren’t replaced individually.
+With an implant supported hybrid denture procedure, teeth aren’t replaced individually.
 Your dentist inserts four titanium posts into the jawbone that serve as the main anchors for a permanent denture inserted in those quadrants, creating a seamless look.
 While both procedures involve drilling sockets into the jaw bone, getting fixed hybrid dentures requires fewer implants, making the process more comfortable, quicker, and less expensive for the patient.

 Do Patients Ever Experience Dental Implant Problems?

 While it’s rare, people do sometimes experience problems with their implants.
 Most commonly, people report issues with spitting or hissing while speaking.
 However, we find that after an adjustment period this ultimately dissipates as the patient gets more comfortable with their new smile.
-Additionally, if one implant fails, patients can experience issues with the entire jaw.
+Additionally, if one implant fails, many patients also can experience issues with the entire jaw.
 Although it’s important to be aware of these potential problems, they are unlikely when the procedure is performed by highly trained dental professionals, like CNS Dental.

 Do Fixed Hybrid Dental Implants Hurt?
 What is the Recovery Time?